Genealogies of Modernity Project

 Now, for its third consecutive year, the GenMod Summer Seminar will investigate Global Genealogies of Early Modernity, to develop a more thorough understanding of how different disciplines define “modernity,” particularly as the historically-oriented humanities fields reimagine passages to modernity in global perspective.
 Our method of inquiry will take a comparative form, encouraging scholars studying outside the Anglo-European system to bring forward alternative and local formulations of genealogy and heritability.
 We will also place special focus on the role of public discourse in genealogy by incorporating indigenous models from around the globe.

 Overall, the GenMod Summer Seminar proposes to investigate cross-disciplinary narratives of when, where, and how “modernity” took shape as a way to reveal how the past has helped to shape the present and to understand better how these various approaches can provide resources to shape the future ahead of us.
-The seminar will be led this year by Professors Carla Nappi (Pitt, History; early modern China and history of science), Stan Chu Ilo (DePaul, Theology; African political and religious history, global Christianity), Anna Bonta Moreland (Villanova; medieval philosophy, comparative theology, Christianity and Islam), Christopher Nygren (Pitt, History of Art; Renaissance and Early Modern) and Ryan McDermott (Pitt, Literature; Medieval and Early Modern Religious Literature) and Syed Rizwan Zamir (Davidson, Religious Studies; Islamic Studies).
+The seminar will be led this year by Professors Carla Nappi (Pitt, History; early modern China and history of science), Stan Chu Ilo (DePaul, Theology; African political and religious history, global Christianity), Anna Bonta Moreland (Villanova; medieval philosophy, comparative theology, Christianity and Islam), Christopher Nygren (Pitt, History of Art; Renaissance and Early Modern), Ryan McDermott (Pitt, Literature; Medieval and Early Modern Religious Literature) and Syed Rizwan Zamir (Davidson, Religious Studies; Islamic Studies).

 GLOBAL GENEALOGIES OF EARLY MODERNITY